xinzhuohkust/xinzhuohkust/README.md

 ### About me

 Hi, I'm Xinzhuo Huang, a PhD student in Social Science at the Hong Kong University of Science and Technology (HKUST).
 My research focuses on Chinese government and politics.
-Before joining HKUST, I received my LL.B. from the East China University of Political Science and Law （华东政法大学）.
+Before HKUST, I received my LL.B. from the East China University of Political Science and Law.
 I use R, DuckDB, and Python for data engineering and computational social science research.

 <img align="right" src="https://github.com/xinzhuohkust/xinzhuohkust/blob/main/programmer.gif" width="490">